SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 #### To retrieve and apply a configuration snapshot to a device which supports legacy file-based configurations

-Devices that want to manage configuration as files can achieve a basic form using legacy file-based configuration.
-This way only allows one configuration to be set per a device.
+Devices managing configuration as files can do so in a basic form using legacy file-based configuration.
+Legacy file-based configuration only allows a single configuration to be set per a device.

 ![Retrieve Configuration Snapshot](/images/users-guide/DeviceManagement/devmgmt-devices-config-old-getnewsnapshot.png)